What Is Lean?

 Getting Help for Lean Addiction

 Drinking Lean is an extremely dangerous habit.
 Continued use of the narcotic mixture can quickly lead to addiction and overdose.
 Fortunately, there are many adolescent and adult rehabilitation programs that can help people struggling with an Opioid addiction recover.
-Depending on an individual’s situation and needs, the best option may be to attend a residential program or to seek out support groups and individual counseling.
+Depending on an individual’s situation and needs, the best option may be to attend detox facility and a residential program or to seek out support groups and individual counseling.